 Feedback is crucial for effective communication, team management, and better productivity.
 But how to give it constructively when working on a team?
 If you struggle with it too, keep on reading this article.

 Recently, we held a hands-on workshop at our Kyiv office devoted specifically to giving feedback.
-For this, we invited Dmitriy Malinochka – a certified public speaking trainer.
-He gave Daxxers some useful recommendations and valuable tips on how to master the art of giving feedback.
+We invited Dmitriy Malinochka – a certified public speaking trainer.
 During the workshop, our colleagues worked in groups, analyzed various cases, and actively participated in discussions.

 Why is it important to give feedback?